-The Goddard Satellite Servicing Center are like an incubator for satellite servicing technology—where space systems, components and tasks are put to the test in simulated environments, honed and refined, and finally declared ready for action in orbit.
+SSCO has created two special facilities at NASA's Goddard Space Flight Center to answer the question: "How will it work in space?"
+The Robotic Operations Center and the Servicing Technology Center act as incubators for satellite servicing technology - rooms where space systems, components and tasks are put to the test in simulated environments, honed and refined, and finally declared ready for action in orbit.

-Operating under the mantra of "test, test, and retest," these Earth-bound labs use industrial robots, a motion-based platform, and customized algorithms to create simulations of space operations on large and small scales.
+Operating under the mantra of "test, test, and retest," these Earth-bound facilities use industrial robots, a motion-based platform, and customized algorithms to create simulations of space operations on large and small scales.

-Capabilities range from simulating a robotic arm servicing a satellite in space, to how a satellite would approach a tumbling object (such as an uncontrollable spacecraft or a rotating asteroid), to seeing how fuel sloshing in a tank or thruster firings would affect a satellite's behavior in microgravity.
+Capabilities range from simulating a robotic arm servicing a satellite in space, to practicing how a satellite would approach a object (such as a client spacecraft or a rotating asteroid), to seeing how fuel sloshing in a tank or thruster firings would affect a satellite's behavior in microgravity.
 Mission developers use the facilities' data to fine-tune systems, controllers, and systems for optimum performance and environment interaction.

-The facilities are more than simulation labs - they are development centers and technology test beds all in one.
+The Goddard facilities are more than just simulation labs - they are development centers and technology test beds all in one.

 Unlike labs that rely on two-dimensional air floors and gravity off-load systems to perform simulations, the facilities use a three-dimensional dynamic simulator powered by industrial robots and a motion-based platform that offer a wide range of motion and dexterity.
 This allows facilities to deliver large- and small-scale simulations with both mockups (models) and actual flight hardware.

-NASA's Satellite Servicing Capabilities Office relied heavily on the Goddard facility to develop, integrate, and test NASA's Robotic Refueling Mission, or RRM.
-This 2011 International Space Station experiment is demonstrating robotic satellite-servicing tools, technologies and techniques.
-From the precise placement of cameras on the tools to robotic procedures and hardware development, the Goddard facility played an essential role in RRM development and will continue to support RRM's on-orbit operations on space station.
+In particular, SSCO relies heavily on the STC facility to develop, integrate, and test elements of NASA's Robotic Refueling Mission, or RRM.
+Since 2011, this International Space Station experiment has been demonstrating robotic satellite-servicing tools, technologies and techniques.
+From the precise placement of cameras on the tools to robotic procedures and hardware development, the STC plays an essential role in RRM development, and is continuing to support RRM's on-orbit operations on space station.

-In the past, the Goddard facility has demonstrated lunar rover modularity and serviceability (2007), tested optical recognition sensors and relative navigation sensors (2007), dynamically simulated a proposed Lunar Surface Manipulator System (2008), and supported preparations for the Hubble Space Telescope Servicing Mission 4 (2009).
+In the past, the Goddard team has used robotic simulations at Goddard to demonstrate lunar rover modularity and serviceability (2007), test optical recognition sensors and relative navigation sensors (2007), dynamically simulate a proposed Lunar Surface Manipulator System (2008), and support preparations for the Hubble Space Telescope Servicing Mission 4 (2009).